Make-School-Courses/SPD-1.3-Team-Software-Project/Assignments/01-interviews-journeys-wireframes.md

 # SPD 1.3 Blog Post: Team Software Development

-Hone your product focus by creating these essential product deliverables.
+Hone your product focus, scope and design by creating these product mock-up deliverables.

 ## Deadlines
 1. All items are started on Class 2 and **due Class 4**
-1. All items will be reviewed before class 6
+  1. Feedback will be given by a TA/Instructor on all deliverables before class 6

 ## Objectives